the-circle-organization/the-circle/README.md

 - **Test Case Maintenance and Update**: Regularly updates test cases according to changes in the product or application, and maintains and improves testing tools and methodologies.
 - **Collaboration with Development Team**: Interacts with the development team to understand new changes and ensure effective resolution of defects and issues.
 - **Continuous Improvement**: Works on improving testing processes and techniques according to best practices and developments in the testing field.

+3. Where to apply?
+We will provide a link where you can apply soon